dkoo/izzy/README.md

 * talk with anyone
 * eat anything

 Izzy doesn’t work in every browser.
+Try Chrome if she’s not behaving.